cmoustakas/BandPassGpuFilter/README.md

-# Sound Denoiser with GPU Acceleration
+# Band Pass Filtering with GPU Acceleration

-This project is a high-performance sound denoiser that leverages GPU computing to process audio files efficiently.
-By utilizing the power of the GPU, this tool applies a band-pass filter to remove high-frequency noise, producing a cleaner audio output.
+This project is about high-performance sound filtering that leverages GPU computing to process audio files efficiently.
+By utilizing the power of the GPU, this tool applies a band-pass filter to remove candidate regions of frequency noise, producing a specific spectrum of audio output.

 ## Overview

-The denoising pipeline for the demo is as follows:
+The filtering pipeline for the demo is as follows:

 1. **Audio Loading**: The raw audio data (wav) is loaded using the JUCE API.
 2. **Data Upload to GPU**: The loaded audio data is uploaded to the GPU, where accelerated processing is performed.